mixpanel/docs/pages/docs/migration/amplitude.md

 ### Client-side SDKs & Server-side SDKs

 Fortunately, Mixpanel and Amplitude’s client side SDKs have *very similar* developer facing APIs.
-This makes it fairly easy to “find and replace” embedded Amplitude calls and swap them for Mixpanel calls.
+This makes it fairly easy to "find and replace" embedded Amplitude calls and swap them for Mixpanel calls.

 This section will detail the Javascript SDKs (for the sake of brevity), although both analytics platforms have fairly uniform tracking APIs for other SDKs (mobile, server-side).